 Welcome to MCSP!

-What we do know, however, is that the fall semester (and the changing world around us) will call forth our compassion, our creativity, our spirit of collaboration, and our commitment to others in unprecedented ways.
+As we return to West Quad and to in-person classes, programs, and community service activities, the fall semester (and the changing world around us) will call forth our compassion, our creativity, our spirit of collaboration, and our commitment to others in unprecedented ways.
 We also know that, whatever happens on our campus, our MCSP community will continue to be guided by its four pillars: deep learning; engaged community; civic engagement and community service learning; and diverse democracy, intercultural understanding, and dialogue.

-In this course booklet, you’ll be introduced to the array of courses taught by world-class Michigan faculty in small seminar-style settings that promote innovative teaching strategies, high student engagement, and personally transformative learning.
-The courses introduce students to a range of disciplinary perspectives, as well as opportunities to learn outside the traditional classroom.
-We trust that students will succeed at Michigan, and MCSP faculty, staff, and student leaders provide the support that will help students thrive in their courses.
+As an MCSP student, you’ll be introduced to the array of courses taught by world-class Michigan faculty in small seminar-style settings that promote innovative teaching strategies, high student engagement, and personally transformative learning.
+The courses introduce you to a range of disciplinary perspectives, as well as opportunities to learn outside the traditional classroom.
+MCSP faculty, staff, and student leaders provide the support that will help students thrive in their courses.

-Through courses and through student-led programming, MCSP supports a wide variety of opportunities for students to interact with people and organizations in local communities--and to reflect upon their experiences.
-Our programs will equip students to enter communities in just and respectful ways--as well as to balance community service work so it benefits the community they are serving as well as their own learning and growth.
+MCSP supports a wide variety of opportunities for students to interact with people and organizations in local communities--and to reflect upon your experiences.
+Our programs will equip you to enter communities in just and respectful ways--as well as to balance community service work so it benefits the community you are serving as well as your own learning and growth in civic engagement.

-In its community, MCSP strives to create a model for a diverse and dialogic democratic society and asks students to consider their responsibility as individuals, as groups, as citizens to address issues of inequality and intolerance in our society.
-Learning how to manage conflict and disagreement in a constructive, dialogic, and just manner strengthens communities, equips students to work in diverse environments, and builds our shared capacity for peacemaking and intercultural understanding.
+MCSP strives to model a diverse and dialogic democratic society and asks you to consider your responsibility as individuals, as groups, as citizens to address issues of inequality and intolerance in our society.
+Learning how to manage conflict and disagreement in a constructive and just manner strengthens communities, equips you to work in diverse environments, and builds our shared capacity for peacemaking and intercultural understanding.

-Whether we learn in traditional classrooms or in virtual spaces; whether we serve hungry people at soup kitchen or kids hungry for learning via one-to-one tutoring; whether we experience an intergroup dialogue in a residence hall lounge or with more physical distance--MCSP remains committed to creating connections with each other and with the broader community in creative, compassionate, and collaborative ways, as it always has.
+Whether we learn in traditional classrooms or in virtual spaces; whether we serve hungry people at soup kitchen or kids hungry for learning via one-to-one tutoring on Zoom; whether we experience an intergroup dialogue in a residence hall lounge or with more physical distance--MCSP remains committed to creating connections with each other and with the broader community in creative, compassionate, and collaborative ways, as it always has.